deucex6400/FroggieBot/README.md

 ![nft redemption](https://user-images.githubusercontent.com/5258063/174227363-da05986a-6514-4950-b9d6-8f8b232c4ad4.png)

 The Nft giveaway table holds the information for the nft giveaway.
-You can add a new record like below, this must be done manually by you with each new nft giveaway you need to add
+You can add a new record like below, this must be done manually by you with each new nft giveaway you want to add

 ```sql
 Insert into nftgiveaway